barryceelen/Claudette/README.md

 Save any Claude chat conversation.
 Run this command to export the most recently active chat view in the current window to a JSON file.

 - **Import Chat History**
-*claudette\_export\_chat\_history*
+*claudette\_import\_chat\_history*
 Import a chat history JSON file and continue the conversation where it left off.

 - **Add File to Chat**
 *claudette\_context\_add\_files*
 Available as a context menu item in the file list.
-Include on or more files or the content of a folder to the chat context.
+Include one or more files or the content of a folder to the chat context.

 - **Add Current File To Chat**
 *claudette\_context\_add\_current\_file*